Lastcraft484/RoleBot/README.md

 ![copy id](https://cdn.discordapp.com/attachments/707320637026336799/734899515756118056/unknown.png)

-Note this ID somewhere it is needed in the next step.
+Note this ID somewhere, it is needed in the next step.

+# Adding message ID
 Open rolebot.py in a text editor and locate:
+`if payload.message_id == (messageID):` in the first block on line 8.

+Here you will replace `messageID` with the i

 ## Example Emojis and role set up.
 Here is a simple set up for how to assign roles to emoji.